Solar eclipse of May 6, 1883

 A total solar eclipse occurred at the Moon's descending node of orbit between Sunday, May 6, and Monday, May 7, 1883, with a magnitude of 1.0634.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
 Occurring about 1.1 days after perigee (on May 5, 1883, at 20:20 UTC), the Moon's apparent diameter was larger.

 The path of totality was visible from parts of the South Pacific Ocean.
 A partial solar eclipse was also visible for parts of eastern Australia, Oceania, Hawaii, Central America, and western South America.

 Observations

+An artist's depiction of the total solar eclipse, observed from Caroline Atoll, Caroline Islands.

 An expedition of American astronomers traveled from Peru to Caroline Island aboard the to observe the total solar eclipse.
 A French expedition also observed the eclipse from Caroline, and the United States Navy mapped the atoll.
 Johann Palisa, a member of the expedition, discovered an asteroid later that year which he named Carolina "in remembrance of his visit to [the] island".